rdaum/moor/README.md

 * Because it's easy to go into the weeds creating new things, and never finishing.
 By having a concrete goal, and something to compare and test against, I may actually get somewhere.
-* Because the *actual* useful and hard parts of those old MOO-type systems was the "user-space" type pieces (like LambdaCore/JHCore etc) and by making a new system run those old cores, there's more win.
+* Because the *actual* useful and hard parts of those old MOO-type systems was the "user-space" type pieces ("cores" like LambdaCore/JHCore etc) and by making a new system run those old cores, there's more win.
 * Because LambdaMOO itself is actually a very *complicated system with a lot of moving parts*.
 There's a compiler,
   an object database, a virtual machine, a decompiler, and a network runtime all rolled into one.
 This, is, in some